IoT Payment Solutions

 Tokenization: The core of cashless payments

-The underlying technology of the most secure cashless payments on the Internet of Things is called tokenization, and most technologies (including Visa’s and tech like ApplePay) implement it under the industry-standard EMVCo payment tokenization specification.
+The underlying technology of the most secure cashless payments on the Internet of Things is called tokenization, and most technologies (including Visa and tech like ApplePay) implement it under the industry-standard EMVCo payment tokenization specification.
 In a nutshell, tokenization works by taking something like a credit card or bank account number and replacing it with a string of randomly generated numbers called a token.
 The token itself is meaningless unless presented to a secure token vault, where it is matched to the actual account number in question.
 This means that a token can pass through wireless networks without there being danger of it being matched up to the actual PAN (Primary Account Number) of its owner.

 Tokenization offers several advantages for eCommerce payments over end-to-end encryption.
 It’s much cheaper to implement, and while both technologies significantly reduce the exposure of PAN data, only tokenization keeps sensitive data at a single source (the secure token vault).

-For example, linking a credit card to apps like ApplePay or Android Pay on a phone keeps the user’s PAN number with the card issuer, which replaces it with a payment token that becomes programmed into phone via Apple or Google.
-Any third-party merchant accepting a payment via the device's internal payment system (for example, another another app on the phone or a brick-and-mortar store) can only ever actually see the token.
+For example, linking a credit card to apps like ApplePay or Android Pay on a phone keeps the user’s PAN number with the card issuer, which replaces it with a payment token that becomes programmed into the phone via Apple or Google.
+Any third-party merchant accepting payment via the device's internal payment system (for example, another app on the phone or a brick-and-mortar store) can only ever actually see the token.

-This may not seem very different to the casual consumer just looking to make a simple purchase, but it’s a big deal when you look at massive data breaches at places like Target or the Home Depot.
+This may not seem very different to the casual consumer just looking to make a simple purchase, but it’s a big deal when you look at massive data breaches at places like Target or Home Depot.
 Both companies had stored data on millions of credit cards used to make purchases, and their lack of security protocols made this information visible to the hackers who gained access to their systems.
-Breaches like this are essentially impossible with tokenization, since tokens (unlike encryption methods) aren’t mathematically reversible and do not themselves carry any information on the ‘vault’ they correspond to.
-This is all matched up on the backend, which hackers at Target and Home Depot wouldn’t have seen since it lives with device manufacturers and card issuers and are only matched up via a backend process.
+Breaches like this are essentially impossible with tokenization since tokens (unlike encryption methods) aren’t mathematically reversible and do not carry any information on the ‘vault’ they correspond to.
+This is all matched up on the backend, which hackers at Target and Home Depot wouldn’t have seen since it lives with device manufacturers and card issuers and is only matched up via a backend process.

 It’s an exciting time for payments on the IoT, as we’re finally moving from thinking about life in a cashless future to actually living and working in a cashless present.